Impact of generalized uncertainty principle on the accretion process within the asymptotically safe ambiance: Discussion and Conclusion

-In this work, we considered a static and spherically symmetric Schwarzschild black hole.
-The quantum gravity corrections to the Schwarzschild black hole metrics were accounted for by applying the generalized uncertainty principle .
-Analyzing the gravity-induced quantum interference pattern and the Gedanken-experiment for measuring the weight of a photon, it has been found that the modified metric gets induced by the generalized uncertainty principles compatible with minimum measurable length, and that led to quantum gravity corrections to Schwarzschild black hole metrics.
-We considered our modified metric to examine the accretion of matter (perfect fluid) onto the black.
+We have considered our modified metric to examine the accretion of matter (perfect fluid) onto the black.
 With this metric, we have investigated the basic equations of motion for the radial flow of matter onto this black hole.
-We have obtained critical point, fluid velocity, and velocity of sound during accretion onto the modified black hole.
+We have obtained the critical point, fluid velocity, and velocity of sound during accretion onto the modified black hole.
 Following the article \cite{YANG}, we have determined the corrected temperature and the integrated flux at the event horizon resulting from quantum gravity effects associated with the specific GUP launched here, for the polytropic matter.
 We observe that the critical point depends crucially on the GUP parameter that induces the quantum gravity effect in our model.
-The fluid velocity and velocity of sound during accretion onto this modified black hole and the flux resulting out from the quantum gravity effect all depend on the GUP parameter $\alpha$ in a significant manner.
-If we switch of the quantum effect inserting $\alpha =0$ correction due to quantum effect reduces to zero.
+The fluid velocity and velocity of sound during accretion onto this modified black hole and the flux resulting from the quantum gravity effect all depend on the GUP parameter $\alpha$ in a significant manner.
+If we switch off the quantum effect by inserting $\alpha =0$ correction due to quantum effect reduces to zero.
 We have already mentioned that Back-reaction effects on the black hole geometry have been ignored in our computation.
 Although it is reasonable to ignore the effect of back-reaction for a black hole with a very large mass, it cannot be ignored for a lower-mass black hole.
-If the size of the black hole reduces up to the extent where mass becomes less than a critical mass, the back reaction in that situation can not be neglected since the self-gravity effect of the in-falling flow of fluid might play an important role \cite{MALEC3, KARKO}.
-To include the effect of back-reaction, it requires much involved mathematical analysis \cite{MALEC3, KARKO, TOLMAN, VIDYA, VIDYA1, AWANG}.
+If the size of the black hole reduces up to the extent where mass becomes less than a critical mass, the back reaction in that situation can not be neglected since the self-gravity effect of the in-falling flow of fluid might play an important role \cite{ MALEC2, MALEC3}.
+To the best of my knowledge, the study of accretion phenomena through the GUP framework maintaining asymptotic safe scenarios has not yet been reported earlier.
+To include the effect of back-reaction requires much involved mathematical analysis \cite{MALEC2, MALEC3, TOLMAN, VIDYA, VIDYA1, AWANG}.
 However, the formulation we have adopted here to include the GUP effect can be extended with the effect of back-reaction indeed.

-{\bf Acknowledgements: } I would like to thank Homa Shababi and Mohamed Moussa for helpful discussion on GUP related to this problem